PurdueAF/purdue-af/docs/source/doc-dask-gateway.rst

   * **Dask Gateway cluster + SLURM backend**, with workers submitted to Purdue Hammer cluster.
     This is available to **Purdue users only** due to Purdue data access policies.

+    With this method, users can potentially create **hundreds of workers**, but in practice their number is usually limited to 100-200, due to competition with CMS production jobs and other users, and requesting more than 100 workers is usually associated with some wait time.

   * **Dask Gateway cluster + Kubernetes backend**, with workers submitted to Purdue Geddes cluster.
     This is available to **all users**.

+    With this method, the workers are scheduled almost instantly, but we currently limit the total per-user resources to **100 cores, 400 GB RAM** due to limited resources in the Analysis Facility.

+  The pros and cons of the Dask Gateway backends are summarized in the following table:

   +----------+-----------------------------+---------------------------------+
   |          | Dask Gateway + SLURM        | Dask Gateway + Kubernetes       |